gipsi/gipsi.github.io/README.md

 ## *Welcome to (Gipsi's) GitHub Pages

+### 15/10/2018 100DaysofCode Day 6

+Updated my new website project with a CSS animated [moon button](https://codepen.io/chriscoyier/pen/GYOQNY) coded by Chris Coyier.
+I tried it out with the version I keep on desktop before uploading to neocities.
+Also read a some of Rune Madsen's [Programming Design Systems](https://programmingdesignsystems.com/)

 ### 14/10/2018 100DaysofCode Day 5

 I added some CSS to my new neocities website.
 [Ground floor](https://groundfloor.neocities.org/text.html) - out-of-the-box styling framework.
+Reading [The Inner Light Theory of Consciousness: A scientific look at the human mind](http://www.dspguide.com/InnerLightTheory/Main.htm) by Steven W. Smith

 ### 13/10/2018 100DaysofCode Day 4